Towards Convexity in Anomaly Detection: A New Formulation of SSLM with Unique Optimal Solutions: Numerical Experiments

+We analyze the influence of nonconvexity in primal SSLM \eqref{prob.sslm} and dual SSLM \eqref{prob.sslmdual1} respectively with the Banana Dataset\footnote{\href{https://leon.bottou.org/papers/bordes-ertekin-weston-bottou-2005}{https://leon.bottou.org/papers/bordes-ertekin-weston-bottou-2005}}, which is a synthetic 2D benchmark containing 5,300 points forming two banana-shaped clusters.
+Approximately 10\% of points lie in an overlapping noisy region.
+To reduce noise, we relabel points satisfying $x_2 + \tfrac{3}{7}(x_1 - 3) > 0$ as $-1$.
+The dataset is generated from Gaussian data nonlinearly transformed into separable banana classes, providing an intuitive yet challenging test for classifier performance.
+Four scenarios are randomly chosen from the training set, and Scenarios A-C address binary classification while Scenario D focuses on anomaly detection.
+Note that to ensure the reproducibility of the experimental results, once the data for each scenario are randomly selected from the training set, they become fixed.
+Table \ref{tab.data} is the summary of the banana data set.

-To illustrate challenges in solving the primal SSLM due to nonconvexity, we applied several advanced nonlinear solvers available in \texttt{AMPL} for the 10-dimensional feature space in Scenarios A, B, and C using the transformation:
+To illustrate the challenges of solving the primal and dual SSLM due to its nonconvexity, we applied two advanced nonlinear solvers available in \texttt{AMPL} to the 10-dimensional feature space in Scenarios A, B, and C using the cubic polynomial feature mapping: